 There has been a significant increase in popular support for anti-establishment political parties over the past few years.
 Currently, these parties are not part of the government and are unable to set the political agenda.
-This could change in the coming 12 months with elections in major euro area economies.
-After the recent referendum in Italy and the presidential elections in Austria, Charles St Arnaud and Anna Titareva look at the next three political events to shape the European political agenda.
+After the referendum in Italy and the presidential elections in Austria and France, our analysts look at the next political event to shape the European political agenda.

 German General elections (Aug to Oct 2017)